cklukas/ck-core-apps/README.md

 ---

+**Info:**

-**Info:** High-DPI is still a bit problematic.
+* High-DPI is still a bit problematic.
 E.g., icons on desktop and start panel at bottom are too small.
 I can hopefully fix that one day in the project [ck-core-cde](https://github.com/cklukas/ck-core-cde).

+* Some of the applications (currently `ck-clock` and `ck-load`) support dynamic icons, when used with the improved dtwm window manager from teh `ck-core-cde` project.
+The dynamic icon screenshots are shown with icons that use the newly introduced "double window icon size" setting in dtstyle.

 ---